AbdulRehmanNaseer/abdulrehman/README.md

-# Abdul Rehman - Data Scientist Portfolio
+# Abdul Rehman - Data Scientist

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.